osamatech786/LearningFlutter/README.md

 # LearningFlutter
 Finally I started learning flutter on 28-oct-21.
-In this repo I'll be uploading all the projects that I'll be larning
+In this repo I'll be uploading all the projects that I'll be larning so make sure to CHECK README FILE IN EVERY PROJECT.

 Docs: https://flutter.dev/docs